Leinvedan/covid-19-rust-form/README.md

 ## *Quickstart*

-1. make sure you have docker and docker-compose installed.
+1. make sure docker and docker-compose are installed.

 2. run `make docker-build-all` and grab a cup of coffe, this will take long...